 Not necessarily.
 We need to say what "hazardous" waste is.
 Infectious wastes or sharps can be hazardous to people who come into contact with them, but the term hazardous waste in the US is used to refer to waste defined by the Resource Conservation and Recovery Act.
 Often also called RCRA waste or RCRA hazardous waste, to be in this category, the waste must either be

 No, not really.
+Not the same way they regulate storage and treatment of hazardous waste under the Resource Conservation and Recovery Act.
 The Environmental Protection Agency provides some guidance but they do not have statutory authority to regulate medical waste.
 At one time they did.
 The Medical Waste Tracking Act (MWTA) of 1988 gave the EPA power to oversee medical waste, but it expired in 1991.
 Even when the act was in force, the EPA ran their program in only part of the country.
 Now the power rests in the individual states.
 As a result of their efforts the EPA produced model guidelines for state management programs.

 At the state level, who regulates this waste?
 It differs from state to state, but it is likely that the state’s environmental agency and health departments may get involved.
 Contact your state government to find out more.Collection of Medical Waste